 In what form is Stabilant 22 most useful?

-Stabilant 22 is packaged in 5 ml, 10 ml, 15 ml, and 20 ml quantities.
-The 5 ml "Field Kit" includes several applicator brushes and a 15 ml empty bottle for dilution with Isopropyl or Ethyl alcohol, if desired; the 10 ml and 20 ml sizes are packaged in bottles large enough to permit 4:1 dilution of the concentrate.
+Stabilant 22 is packaged in 5 ml and 15 ml quantities.
+The 5 ml "Field Kit" includes several applicator brushes and a 15 ml empty bottle for dilution with Isopropyl or Ethyl alcohol, if desired.

 Obviously, it is the concentrate that remains after the alcohol has evaporated that accomplishes the job.
 The alcohol is there just as a solvent to "carry" the concentrate into place.
 By diluting it, Stabilant can be applied to socketed ICs without removing them from their sockets.
 The concentrate, on the other hand, is often used as an insertion aid when inserting multiple-pin ICs into their sockets because of its lubricating properties.